 • Strengthening our commitment to financing the energy transition.

-• Promoting a sustainable investment policy.
+• Promotion of a sustainable investment policy.

-EXIT FROM COAL POWER
+PHASING OUT COAL POWER

 A GLOBAL LEADERSHIP ROLE

-This issuance is being used to refinance the environmentally friendly assets posted by Crédit Agricole regional banks, Crédit Agricole CIB, LCL and UNIFERGIE in the following sectors: renewable energies, environmentally friendly buildings, energy efficiency, environmentally friendly transport, waste and water management, sustainable agriculture and forestry.
-With this initial issuance, Crédit Agricole confirms its ranking as an energy transition bank and intends to become a regular issuer on the market for green bonds.
+In 2018, Crédit Agricole reaffirms its position as world leader in green bonds with the first issue of €1 billion to finance its commitments to the energy transition.
+This issue will be used to refinance the green assets booked by the regional banks of Crédit Agricole, Crédit Agricole CIB, LCL and UNIFERGIE in six sectors: renewable energy, green buildings, energy efficiency, green transport, waste and water management, sustainable agriculture and forestry.
+With this issue, Crédit Agricole confirms its ranking as an energy transition bank and underlines its intention to become a regular issuer in the green bond market.
+Further information can be found here.

 ‘‘